openformal/tools/markdown/README.md

 syntax fits the pattern of regular comments so the comments can be effective viewed in the source or the markdown.

-# Rule for writing markdown in SystemVerilog code
+# Rules for writing markdown in SystemVerilog code
 When parsing a SystemVerilog file there is a concept of a main state and substate.